Rupesh9369/Codely-Dark-Pro-Theme/README.md

 ### 🔥 Elevate Your Coding Experience

 Transform the way you code today.
-Install **Codely Dark Pro Theme** and make your editor not just functional but also stunning!
+Install **Theme Pro Theme** and make your editor not just functional but also stunning!